SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 **2. Add logic**

 Next, let's fill in the class by creating a new RESTful endpoint which will be used by OpenShift to probe our services.
+Copy the code fragment below into the newly created file to implement the logic.

 ~~~java
 package com.redhat.coolstore.rest;